krahets/hello-algo/en/docs/chapter_dynamic_programming/edit_distance_problem.md

     end
     ```

-As shown in Figure 14-30, the state transition process for the edit distance problem is very similar to the knapsack problem and can both be viewed as the process of filling a two-dimensional grid.
+As shown in Figure 14-30, the state transition process for the edit distance problem is very similar to that of the knapsack problem; both can be viewed as the process of filling a two-dimensional grid.

 === "<1>"
     ![Dynamic programming process for edit distance](edit_distance_problem.assets/edit_distance_dp_step1.png){ class="animation-figure" }